jbloomlab/bench-to-byte/sections/tracking-your-code/index.md

 Branching your code with Git allows for parallel development of multiple features or fixes simultaneously without interference.
 While you're editing the code on a branch, the `main` branch remains stable, and new code is only merged after it's ready.
 Here are some things you might use branches for:

-1. Feature Development: When adding new features, you can create a branch to isolate your work.
+1. **Feature Development**: When adding new features, you can create a branch to isolate your work.
 This way, the main codebase remains unaffected until the feature is complete and tested.

-2. Bug Fixes: For fixing bugs, especially in a production environment, branches let you address issues without disrupting ongoing development work.
+2. **Bug Fixes**: For fixing bugs, especially in a production environment, branches let you address issues without disrupting ongoing development work.

-3. Experimentation: If you're trying out new ideas or approaches, branches provide a safe space to experiment without the risk of breaking existing code.
+3. **Experimentation**: If you're trying out new ideas or approaches, branches provide a safe space to experiment without the risk of breaking existing code.

 **See all active branches**: